jules2689/trudeau/trudeau/2020-04-20/post_news.md

 **Rosemary**:
 Lenore  thank you for taking the time.
-Nova Scotia MP Lenore  We are all thinking about you and your riding.
+Nova Scotia M.P. lenore   are all thinking about you and your riding.